Integrating Microsoft Entra ID with RADIUS Authentication

 What If I Need to Connect Unmanaged Devices?

 Enterprises that need to onboard unmanaged devices can integrate modern onboarding solutions that direct users to download a dissolvable client onto their device and enter their credentials.
-The client then verifies the user against their Azure AD and assigns a custom certificate filled out with a user’s identifying information.
-The certificate will then be used by the RADIUS server to authenticate the user.
+The client then verifies the user against their Microsoft Entra ID or Azure AD and assigns a custom certificate filled out with a user’s identifying information.
+The RADIUS server will then use the certificate to authenticate the user.

-We’ve heard from many Azure customers that it’s difficult to set up RADIUS authentication because Azure AD is limited compared to AD when it comes to supporting WPA2-Enterprise and 802.1X.
-Plus, customers need to move away from passwords as a form of authentication and replace them with digital certificates.
+We’ve heard from many Azure customers that it’s difficult to set up RADIUS authentication because Azure AD, now Microsoft Entra ID, is limited compared to AD when it comes to supporting WPA2-Enterprise and 802.1X.
+Customers also need to move away from passwords as a form of authentication and replace them with digital certificates.

-Here’s a quick overview of what you need to do:
+Here’s a quick overview of what you need to do for setup:

 • Create an Azure AD Identity Lookup Provider